Bermuda (song)

-"Bermuda" is a song written by Cynthia Strother and her father Eugene Rex Strother, which was initially performed and released in 1951 by -year-old Cynthia and her younger -year-old sister, Kay Strother, who performed together under The Bell Sisters moniker ("Bell" was their mother's maiden name) for RCA Records.
+"Bermuda" is a song written by Cynthia Strother and her father Eugene Rex Strother.
+It was initially performed and released in 1951 by -year-old Cynthia and her -year-old sister Kay Strother, who performed together under The Bell Sisters moniker ("Bell" was their mother's maiden name) for RCA Records.
 Their recording of the song featured Henri René and His Orchestra.

 The Bell Sisters' version of the song was its highest charting, and reached #7 on the US pop chart national chart on February 16, 1952.